ActiniumCloud/docs-v2/docs/General/Verified Role.md

 ---

 # Verified Discord Role

-T
-his page goes over how to get the "Verified" role in the ActiniumCloud Discord server, allowing you to use the advertisements channel among other things.
+This page goes over how to get the "Verified" role in the ActiniumCloud Discord server, allowing you to use the advertisements channel among other things.

 ## Step One - Logging in to the myGame Panel